DuroSport to Explore Suing Medialoper for “Defamation of Products”

 The DuroSport Electronics Company has formed an exploratory committee to explore the feasibility of suing the website, Medialoper for “Defamation of Products.”

 “Ever since their negative review of the Prism DuroSport 6000 last year, the Medialoper site has embarked on a systematic campaign of harassment and defamation of our company, our products, and our people,” explained Tripoli Parsectiv, DuroSport’s lead lawyer.

 “In the last week, they ran back-to-back negative reviews of our store in the Second Life and the DuroView Service.
 We are absolutely positive that the negative review of the DuroView Service is the reason that Star Trek backed out of that deal after only one day.”

 When asked about the unusual timing of the announcement, Parsectiv said that now that the company’s lawyers have finished settling all of the lawsuits against DuroSport, it was obvious that the company needed money to pay off the lawsuits.

-Parsectiv also noted that his legal staff has been severely impacted in the last year, and in order to complete the research for the actual lawsuit, he needs help.
-He is hoping that the DuroSport-loving public will come to the company’s aid in this “time of extreme crisis.”
+Parsectiv also noted that his legal staff had been severely impacted in the last year, and to complete the research for the actual lawsuit; he needs help.
+He hopes the DuroSport-loving public will come to the company’s aid in this “time of extreme crisis.”

 “We urge all DuroSport-loving people out there to scour the Medialoper site looking for defamatory and destructive reviews, comments, jokes — anything that could potentially harm our products in the public eye.”